POP PRODUCERS & SONGWRITERS

 Recently , Checkmate by Jena Rose went on MTV Music’s top 20, Love Me Low by Ai Bendr was placed in Euphoria’s soundtrack, and Feels Like You by Faime passed 14 million streams on Spotify… First of all, congratulations on everything!
 We want to know how you cope with all this success and if before all that success you thought that you will be where you are today.

 Thank you so much!
 We’re always so gracious of people recognizing not only our artists, but the producers as well.
 We love celebrating.
 Even the small wins.
+Taking time to celebrate the wins is always something we’ve struggled with.

 What inspires you while making music?